MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 > [!IMPORTANT]
 > The hosting window must refresh the token before expiration by sending a new "postToken" message with updated tokens.
 Otherwise, once the tokens expire, service calls will fail.

-### Embedding dashboards
+### Embed dashboards

-To embed a dashboard, a trust relationship needs to be established between the Host's Azure AD App and Azure Data Explorer Dashboard Service Azure AD app (a.k.a RTD Metadata Service).
+To embed a dashboard, a trust relationship must be established between the host's Azure AD app and the Azure Data Explorer dashboard service (**RTD Metadata Service**).

 1. Follow the steps in [Web Client (JavaScript) authentication and authorization](../../management/access-control/how-to-authenticate-with-aad.md#on-behalf-of-authentication#web-client-javascript-authentication-and-authorization).
-2. Open the [Azure portal](https://portal.azure.com/) and make sure that you're signed-in to the correct tenant.
-Look at the top right corner to verify the identity used to sign into the portal.
+1. Open the [Azure portal](https://portal.azure.com/) and make sure that you're signed into the correct tenant.
+In the top-right corner, verify the identity used to sign into the portal.
-3. In the resources pane, select **Azure Active Directory** > **App registrations**.
+1. In the resources pane, select **Azure Active Directory** > **App registrations**.
-4. Locate the app that uses the on-behalf-of flow and open this app.
+1. Locate the app that uses the **on-behalf-of** flow and open it.
-5. Select **Manifest**.
+1. Select **Manifest**.
-6. Select **requiredResourceAccess**.
+1. Select **requiredResourceAccess**.
-7. In the manifest, and add the following entry:
+1. In the manifest, add the following entry:

     ```json
       {